-During 2020/21 the PCC was successful in securing two special police grants for Bedfordshire equating to £5M.
+During 2020/21 the PCC was successful in securing two special police grants for Bedfordshire equating to $\pounds 5M$ .
 This included continuation funding for gang, gun & knife issues faced by Bedfordshire alongside a new award targeted against recently uncovered organised crime targets operating with Bedfordshire.
 It has been accepted that the disproportionate impact on a Force our size puts these operations outside what is considered as business as usual.
-While these would normally be considered one-off payments, similar bids have been submitted for 2021/22 that we expect will be approved.
+These grants have continued to be received through to financial year 2022/23 and have been confirmed as continuing into 2023/24 albeit they will include tapering which will result in a reduction in the two grants totalling $\pounds 0.6M$ in that financial year.

 These payments have transformed our finances in the short term as we would have otherwise overspent in the previous three years.
-The grant has also assisted in the longer-term financial position, which alongside the increase in funding through council tax increases and uplift grant will mean that the Force can plan to recruit 53 police officers in 2021/22 and will aim to continue to grow in the following financial year.
+The grant has also assisted in the longer-term financial position, which alongside the increase in funding through council tax increases and uplift grant meant that the Force recruited 53 police officers in 2021/22 and are on target to recruit a further 72 by 31 March 2023.

 While the Finance settlement received was better than we had anticipated we have suffered a significant loss of funding as a direct result of the Covid19 pandemic.
 We have seen a reduction in the tax base in Bedfordshire, this represents the number of households that pay council tax.
 The reduction of 0.55% equates to £0.768M less funding than anticipated when our planning started for the 2021/22 budget.
 At the same time, we have seen a collection fund deficit further reducing our funding position.
-We did see an increase in the main police main grant of £4.3M, £2.7M of this has been attributed to the cost of the officers formally funded by uplift grant in 2019/20 and 2020/21, these can now be built into the base budget.
+We did see an increase in the main police grant of £4.7M, £2.7M of this has been attributed to the cost of the officers formally funded by uplift grant in 2019/20 and 2020/21, these can now be built into the base budget.
 Bedfordshire has then been awarded £0.9M uplift grant in 2021/22 to fund the recruitment of 53 officers during the financial year.

 Prior to setting the budget a number of medium-term financial plan scenarios had been tested and these continued to be revised until the budget was agreed.
 These helped the Commissioner to take the decision to increase Council Tax by the maximum amount allowed without invoking a referendum, this equated to £15 for Bedfordshire.
 At the time of setting the budget and based upon the following assumptions and expectations it is projected that the Commissioner will face a funding gap over the medium term (i.e. 2021/22 to 2024/25) of some £8M: